JuliaEarth/ImageQuilting.jl/README.md

 * `seed` is the random seed
 * `nreal` is the number of realizations
 * `categorical` informs whether the image is categorical or continuous
-* `debug` tells whether to export or not the boundary cuts and voxel reusage
+* `debug` tells whether to export or not the boundary cuts and voxel reuse

 The main output `reals` consists of a list of 3D realizations that can be indexed with `reals[1], reals[2], ..., reals[nreal]`.
 If `debug=true`, additional output is generated: